instantsoupbox/uni-notes/gbs/04_Prozess-Synchronisation.md

 ```

 What is a better approach?
 This one with semaphores.
-The critical region that is just to be accessed by one process at a time is each encapsulated within a `down`- and `up`-call of our binary semaphore to maintain the mutual exclusion of the producer and consumer process.
+The critical region that is just to be accessed by one process at a time is each encapsulated within a `down`- and `up`-call of our binary semaphore to maintain the mutual exclusion of the producer and consumer processes.

 ```C
 #define N 100